 This ability to provide a good product at an affordable price has led them to the success that they are known for today.

 The company is not currently offered publicly on the stock market, and there is no date set for an IPO.

-Being that IKEA is owned by two companies who have been tasked with keeping the values of IKEA in order, it is highly unlikely that the company will go public.
+Because IKEA is owned by two companies who have been tasked with keeping the values of IKEA intact, it is highly unlikely that the company will go public.

 That being said, there are a handful of competitors, like Wayfair and TJX, that have stocks available for trading, and that have been seeing renewed success in recent years.